-Most uses in Duxbury require a Special Permit from either the Zoning Board of Appeals or the Planning Board with the exception of single family homes.
+Most uses in Duxbury require a Special Permit from either the Zoning Board of Appeals or the Planning Board with the exception of single-family homes.
 While many of the tools to create affordable housing are seemingly in place in the Zoning By-law, the number of units produced as a result of the provisions that address affordability is negligible.
 Less than five accessory apartments have been permitted, and one off -site unit of affordable housing has been purchased under the inclusionary provision in the By-law.
 Under this same provision, a developer has contributed a significant amount of money in lieu of construction but no units of affordable housing have been constructed as a result of this contribution.
+The Inclusionary Bylaw has two flaws that the planning board hopes to correct in 2019.
 In summary, certain parts of the Zoning By-law discourage the construction of affordable housing in Duxbury while other parts of the By-law, that directly address affordable housing, are ineffective.

-Duxbury has a limited number of tools and a limited amount of funding sources to create and preserve affordable housing in the community.
-These include Community Preservation Funds, although this amount has been cut, Inclusionary Zoning Payments in Lieu of Development and off site development and a new Affordable Housing Purchase Assistance Program which provides gap funding for low income households to buy down market rate uses.
+Duxbury has a number of tools and a significant amount of funding to create and preserve affordable housing in the community.
+These include Community Preservation Funds, although this amount has been cut, Inclusionary Zoning Payments in Lieu of Development and off site development and a new Home Conversion Program which provides gap funding for low income households to buy down market rate uses.
 In addition, they have a senior citizen real estate tax work off program that has a growing number of participants.